nvdaes/clipContentsDesigner/readme.md

 Note: The above commands can be changed from NVDA menu, Preferences submenu, Input gestures dialog, Text review category.

 ## Preferences Menu ##
 *   Clip Contents Designer settings: Allows to set a separator which can be used to find the text segments once the entire appended text is pasted.
-You can also choose if the separator should be copied to your personal NVDA's configuration folder, so that it can be imported when reinstalling the add-on.

 Note: The above command can be changed from NVDA menu, Preferences submenu, Input gestures dialog, Configuration category.